 3. guaranteed data security

-You should be aware that you must ensure that no unauthorized persons have access to your customers sensitive data.
-Appropriate technical and organizational measures (passwords, encryption, etc.) must therefore be taken when processing data to ensure that your customers' data is secure.
+You should be aware that you must ensure that no unauthorized persons have access to your customers' sensitive data.
+Appropriate technical and organizational measures (passwords, encryption, etc.) must therefore be taken when processing data to ensure that the data is secure.

 4. pay attention to data economy